 Vegetarian Festival in Bangkok 2016

-The Vegetarian Festival in Bangkok 2015 runs from the 12th to the 20th of October.
+The Vegetarian Festival in Bangkok 2016 runs from the 1st to 9th October.
 Chinatown is the gathering point for the festivities, and you will find rows of temporary stalls selling a wide variety of dishes from sweet cakes to noodle soups.
 The best time to come is early evening, around 17:00, so you can grab a bite to eat, enjoy the coming and goings at the temples and catch the Chinese Opera performing on Charoen Krung Road Soi 20.
 Be sure to bring your camera, as there are plenty of unusual sights in this colourful part of town.

 Getting there is fairly easy, take the MRT subway to Hua Lumphong and then either walk: it takes 15 minutes, past Wat Traimit and the Chinatown Gate, or grab a taxi which will cost around 50 baht.